ProjektKevin/Smart-Attendance-System/README.md

 Admin-only dialogs and supporting controllers.

-- **AddStudentDialog.java**: Dialog for adding a new student via the admin interface.
+- **AddUserDialog.java**: Dialog for adding a new user via the admin interface.
 - **EnrollCourseDialog.java**: Dialog for enrolling a student in one or more courses.
-- **StudentListController.java**: Admin controller for listing students with actions like view/edit.
+- **StudentListController.java**: Admin controller for listing students with actions like view/enroll/delete/search/add.
-- **StudentProfileDialog.java**: Dialog for viewing and editing detailed student information.
+- **StudentProfileDialog.java**: Dialog for viewing detailed student information.

 #### controller/auth/